Summer Undergraduate Research Assistants Program

 - Training: An informal course in statistical computing provides instructions on how to use web-based social science data archives and data services.
 The course will also provide a basic introduction to STATA and SPSS statistical packages.

 Selection criteria: Selection will be based on the student's record, the faculty member's proposed research, and the nature of work the student will do.
-Proposals to use undergraduates in field research, survey design and administration, or statistical analysis will receive equal consideration.

 Find about more about the actual experiences of IPR summer undergraduate RAs, including how their experiences have shaped how they think about social science research, in addition to their education and career plans.